The politics of property taxes

 They’ve kind of nudged things more.
 And the problem would have been worse had we not done these tax shifts, but they just haven’t been big enough.
 And I think that the real dilemma for council is this tax shift does, of course, mean property taxes, in terms of dollars paid by individuals and homeowners, would need to rise.
 And that creates a challenging political situation for council.
 And so their most recent tax shift of 1% for the next three years shifted onto residences—that too will not be enough.

 KLASZUS: We’re now less than a year from the next civic election.
-As I was finalizing this episode, Councillors Andre Chabot and Sonya Sharp introduced a last-ditch effort to keep the Inglewood pool open until 2026.
-That will go to council at the end of November, after budget week.
+As I was finalizing this episode, Councillors Andre Chabot and Sonya Sharp introduced a last-ditch effort to keep the Inglewood pool open for a couple more years.
+(UPDATE: This effort succeeded on November 22, with council overturning its original decision to close the pool in December.)

 We spent a long time patting ourselves on the back for having the lowest residential property tax in the country, and we can see what that’s done now.